lostmsu/HoloCore/README.md

 appView.Run();
 ```

-That actually went all the way to start the loop, but unlike the original UWP Holographic .csproj
+This made the program work (as in - not crash) and start the loop in `AppView`, but unlike
-it did not start an 'immersive' view (the cliff house stayed, and basically nothing happened),
+the original UWP Holographic .csproj it did not start an 'immersive' view.
+The cliff house stayed,
+and basically nothing happened apart from a featureless empty window appearing on the regular
-despite me seeing `deviceResources.Present(currentFrame)` being hit ever 16ms.
+desktop, despite me seeing `deviceResources.Present(currentFrame)` being hit ever 16ms.